ShpakovDmitry/nRF52840_experiments/docs/rtc/README.md

 Using the RTC `TICK` event rather than the SysTick allows the CPU to be powered down while still keeping RTOS sheduling active.
 The `TICK` event is disabled by default.

+###### Event control feature
+To optimize RTC power consumption, events in RTC can be individually disabled to prevent PCLK16M and HFCLK being requested when those events are triggered.
+This is managed using the `EVTEN` register. \
+For example, if the TICK event is not required for an application, this event should be disabled as it is frequently occuring and may increase power consumption if HFCLK otherwise could be powered down for long durations. \